 Boating in Regents Park

 One of the best features of Regents Park is it’s huge lake, and you can take the kids out on rowing boats which is a lot of fun.
 Combine this with a picnic and it makes a great day out for a sunny day.
+You may also want to purchase new canal boats for sale to explore more beautiful waterways in London and use it on your own terms.

 You can also do rowing boats in Finsbury Park, but Regents Park tends to be more scenic.